telerik/ajax-docs/api/server/Telerik.Web.UI/RadPanelItemBinding.md

             	value of the RadPanelItem that will be created during the data binding.

+###  ModelID `String`

+Specifies the model to bind against in OData scenarios.
+The selected model is used
+            to the current depth (level) only.

 ###  PreventCollapse `Boolean`

 Specifies the exact value of the PreventCollapse property of the